lugrus2000/bubblecast-video-plugin/readme.txt

 * Rewinding in Quickcast player
 * Video playback performance improvement
 * Optimizations for screencasts

+= 1.1.1 =
+* Optimization for multiple videos on blog's page - the thumbnails are shown instead of Flash player for faster page loading.
+When the thumbnail is clicked the video starts to play

 == Why do I want video in my blog? ==